Jade010/Python/MovieAnalysis/README.md

 # IMDb Analysis

 ## Project Overview
-This project involves a thorough analysis of a large movie dataset, focusing on uncovering trends and insights in the film industry.
-The analysis covers various aspects such as financial performance (profit and budget), director influence, content ratings, and audience reception (IMDb scores).
-The goal is to understand what factors contribute to the succss of a movie.
+This project presents my analysis of a large movie dataset aimed at uncovering key trends and insights within the film industry.
+It explores multiple dimensions, including financial performance (budget and profit), director influence, content ratings, and audience reception (IMDb scores).
+The primary goal is to identify the factors that drive a movie’s success.

 ## Key Features
 - Data Cleaning